 Fall in Love with Megalo Chorio

 Travelling here feels like a journey back in time.
-The village is characterised by bustling cobbled squares filled with maple trees, and old water fountains where locals sit and admire the views of the leafy green valley below.
+The village is characterised by bustling cobbled squares filled with maple trees, and old water fountains that act as a popular rendezvous point for locals.

 Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs.
 You will also find many charming stores selling local products.

-Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs such as chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.
+Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs.
+For instance, chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.

 Embark on a Pilgrimage to the Monastery of Proussos